The Walcot Apprenticeship Scheme (WAS)

 This was a bold scheme which took us beyond our usual experience and certainly beyond the kind of grantmaking we had become comfortable with and had gained skill in.
 It was a specific response to a priority group the Governors had identified.
 We set out to target a particular group and a challenging element within that group.
 The external evaluator has noted that ‘this breadth and depth of support is rare’.
 Throughout the scheme, from design to delivery, we were certain that we were aiming for quality rather than quantity.
 We had wanted to take a small number of those likely to be overlooked or not adequately supported by mainstream apprenticeship schemes, and offer them a unique opportunity.
 And that is what we did.
 It may be argued that we should have been more careful in the choice of participants, so as to minimise the difficulties they presented and so that the final outcome would be more obviously a ‘success’.
 But that would have been a different scheme.

-The external evaluation concludes in the autumn of 2013 after being updated with further tracking and outcomes data.
+The external evaluation concluded in the autumn of 2013 after being updated with further tracking and outcomes data.